jorroll/rschedule/docs/usage/calendar/README.md

   constructor(args: {
     schedules?: IOccurrenceGenerator<T>[] | IOccurrenceGenerator<T>;
     // The data property holds arbitrary data associated with the `Calendar`.
+    // The data property is also the one exception to rSchedule's immutability:
+    // the data property is mutable.
+    //
     // When iterating through a Calendar, you can access a list of the generator objects
     // (i.e. Schedules, Rules, Dates, etc) which generated any yielded date by accessing
     // the `IDateAdapter#generators` property.
 In this way, for a given, yielded date,
     // you can access the objects which generated the date as well as the arbitrary data
     // associated with those objects.
     data?: D;
     dateAdapter?: T;